-Prime Minister Abe put forward three pillars at the UN General Assembly: (1) promoting women's participation in society and women's empowerment;

-(2) engaging in greater efforts in the field of health and medical care for women; and (3) promoting women's participation and protection in the areas of peace and security.
+Prime Minister Abe put forward three pillars at the UN General Assembly: (1) promoting women's participation in society and women's empowerment; (2) engaging in greater efforts in the field of health and medical care for women; and (3) promoting women's participation and protection in the areas of peace and security.
 Mr. Abe indicated that Japan will implement ODA in excess of US\$3 billion over the next three years, targeting these pillars.
-The World Assembly for Women in Tokyo "WAW!
-Tokyo 2014" was held in Japan in September last year.
+The "World Assembly for Women in Tokyo: WAW!
+2014" was held in Japan in September last year.
 And the Government of Japan will host "WAW!
-Tokyo 2015" in August this year.
+2015" from August 28 to 29 this year.